mayurnagrale/obsidian-git-sync/Asp.net MVC/Asp.net mvc.md

 29. LINQ: Understand how to use LINQ (Language Integrated Query) for querying data.

 30. Async and Await: Know how to use async and await to handle asynchronous operations in ASP.NET MVC.

+**Data transfer between client and server** :
+Request and Response
+View State
+Session State
+Cookies
+Web Services

+**From controller to view** :
+View Data :
+Temp Data : Temporary data, it  will get cleared after view is rendered.